faustotnc/BlueBerryMath/README.md

 ## Installation
+The modules (classes) may be downloaded individually and incorporated into your own project as desired.
+Keep in mind that some of the modules depend on one another, in which case the required modules must be incorporated into your project as well.

 ## Contributing

-We love that others see our code and help us to improve it and be it better every day.
-Feel free to contribute our project sending you a pull request.
+We love that others find our code useful and want to help us improve it to make it better every day.
+Feel free to contribute to the project by submitting a pull request.

 ## License